 Lifestyle changes to manage heartburn

-Heartburn can be a symptom of gastro-oesophageal reflux disease, or GORD, that occurs when muscles of the lower oesophagus don't work properly.
+Heartburn can be a symptom of gastro-oesophageal reflux disease ( GORD) that occurs when muscles of the lower oesophagus don't work properly.

 Some people take over-the-counter or prescription medication to help relieve these symptoms.